picklejuicedev/kedro_docs_prototype/docs/data/_Data_overview.md

 !!! note
 	Not sure how to handle all the different types of `datasets`.
-What may work is to have a generic front page like this one simply listing the `catalog` and data types, but then have a separate page for more details.
+What may work is to have a generic front page like this one simply listing the `catalog` and data types, but then have a separate pages for more details.
 We can autogenerate some from the data itself i.e. using `pandas-profiling` or some simple `pandas` commands.
-This should be easily extendable for other `datasets` to enable automatic generation.
+This should be extendable for other `datasets` to enable automatic generation.